Twice-baked Roquefort Souffles

 Then whisk in the egg yolks.
 Now crumble 100g of the cheese into the mixture and whisk until most of it has melted – don't worry if some cheese is still visible.

-Put a kettle on to boil and, in a spanking-clean large bowl, whisk the egg whites to the soft-peak stage, (link to Video Techniques – Perfect Egg Whites) then fold a large kitchen spoonful of egg white into the cheese sauce to loosen it.
+Put a kettle on to boil and, in a spanking-clean large bowl, whisk the egg whites to the soft-peak stage, click here to watch how, then fold a large kitchen spoonful of egg white into the cheese sauce to loosen it.

 Now fold the sauce into the egg white using a large metal spoon and a lifting, cutting and folding motion.
 Put the ramekins in the oblong baking tin and divide the mixture equally between the ramekins.

 Pour about 1 cm of hot water from the kettle into the tin and bake the soufflés near the centre of the oven for 20 minutes, then transfer them to a wire cooling rack (using a cloth to protect you hands) so they don't continue cooking.

 Don't worry if they sink a little as they cool, because they will rise up again in the second cooking.

 When they are cold, cover with cling film and refrigerate.
 Remove from the fridge 1 hour before the second baking.